david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-popups-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-popups-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">We have also minimised the need to move the mouse on the screen.
-For example in the recording of intraocular pressure we list 2 number columns- this considerably speeds number entry by removing the need to scroll number lists.</p>
+For example in the recording of intraocular pressure we list 2 number columns- this considerably speeds number entry by removing the need to scroll long lists of numbers.</p>
         </div>
       </div>
     </div>